 Franklin’s premier boutique fitness studio allows you to experience a variety of addictive, body transforming workouts all in one space.
 Located in the heart of Franklin, Sweat offers high velocity group fitness classes and personal training.
 We’ve assembled a team of the most sought after instructors and trainers in the city who lead results-driven classes that clients crave.

-Max Cross Fitness, Interval Training Bootcamp, Zumba, Cardio Box, Barre Burn, Dance it Out, POUND, Yoga with Weights, Toned to the Core, and Spin!
+Max Cross Fitness, Interval Training Bootcamp, Cardio Box, Barre Burn, Dance it Out, POUND, Yoga with Weights, Toned to the Core, and Spin!

 We know that your body and mind plateau if you continue to do the same exact workouts day after day and year after year.
 That’s where Sweat comes in!
 The cool thing about our studio is that when you buy one of our class packages, you can enjoy ANY and ALL CLASSES you want.
 You aren’t tied to just taking a Barre class or just taking Spin…unless you just want to and that’s fine with us too!
 Your package is yours to use as you want, but it’s nice to know that you can get your cardio, your stretch, your strength, your burn, your conditioning, your sculpt, and your dance on — all under one roof!
 Gonna make you Sweat!

 As you approach middle age and beyond, you may start noticing that things don’t always work the way they used to.
 Maybe you get tired more easily or you find it’s harder to stand up after you’ve been sitting on the floor for a while.
 You may even start to feel the occasional ache or pain in well-used joints.
 Just because you’re aging chronologically doesn’t mean you need to put up with aging biologically.

 You’ll need A hand towel and a 5- to 8-pound weight